There Was Once an Asylum

 Ellerton Drive.

-Areas where potential archaeological evidence could contribute to a greater understanding of the early layout and operation of the complex, the activities and living conditions of occupants, and associated transport infrastructure include the:
+Areas where potential archaeological evidence could contribute to a greater understanding of the early layout and operation of the complex, the activities and living conditions of occupants, and associated transport infrastructure include the following:

 Simpson Residence Site

-Potential archaeological evidence in this area includes footings from former buildings and artefacts associated with the mid-19th century residential occupation of the site.
+Potential archaeological evidence in this area includes footings of former buildings and artefacts associated with the site's mid-19th-century residential occupation.

 Original Asylum Cemetery Site 1